kemitchell/square-one-forms/confidentiality-ip.md

 ### Further Steps

-You agree to do everything necessary to document assignments in [Assignment](#assignment), make them legally effective, and help the company enforce the rights assigned.
-The company will notify you by e-mail of any further steps required, provide all necessary documentation, and reimburse you for reasonable out-of-pocket expenses.
+On company request, you agree to do everything necessary to document assignments in [Assignment](#assignment), make them legally effective, and help the company enforce the rights assigned.
+The company agrees to provide all necessary documentation and reimburse your necessary out-of-pocket expenses.

 ### Acting on Your Behalf